tangrams/tangram-docs/pages/yaml.md

    filter: { $zoom: { min: 15, max: 20 } }
 ```

-The `$geometry` keyword can specify a filter to match a specific geometry type, for cases with a FeatureCollection includes multiple geometry types:
+The `$geometry` keyword can specify a filter to match a specific geometry type, for cases when a FeatureCollection includes multiple geometry types:

 ```yaml
 labels: